Nursing Home Neglect Lawyer in Ohio and West Virginia

 Emotional abuse includes inflicting mental anguish through both verbal and nonverbal acts, using intimidation or threats, or denying a resident his or her right to choose.

-Misusing, taking, and/or hiding a resident’s money, property, or assets is considered financial abuse.
+Misusing, taking, and/or hiding a resident’s money, property or assets are considered financial abuse.
 Other examples could include a staff member befriending a resident with intent to persuade and intimidate the resident into changing his or her will and/or giving away valuable items such as jewelry and family heirlooms.
 Be sure to notice any changes involving how much money your loved one has in his or her possession.

 Negligence is the failure to provide the proper care.
 This includes not giving residents the proper food, shelter, hygiene care, medicine, and wound care.
 Negligence can worsen a medical condition and can even be deadly.